shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 ## Chapter two - a day at the library

-So now you're thinking, `perfect, lettings throw this cosine distance stuff in the bin and just euclidean distance all the things`, but unfortunately you'd be in big trouble if you done that, because now you need to classify your book collection and euclidean distance is about to hit you hard.
-Lets take this sample book collection
+So now you're thinking, `perfect, lets throw this cosine distance stuff in the bin and just euclidean distance all the things`, but unfortunately you'd be in big trouble if you done that, because now you need to classify your book collection and euclidean distance is about to hit you hard.
+Lets take this sample book collection:

 | document    | dog count | cat count  | label |
 | -----------|-----------|------------|--------|